 -

-UN Secretary-General Antonio Guterres condemned Israel's military actions in Gaza, citing potential war crimes and flawed conduct.
+UN Secretary-General Antonio Guterres condemned Israel's military operations in Gaza, citing potential war crimes and flawed conduct.
 He highlighted ongoing violations of a fragile ceasefire, praised US aid efforts, and called for a reassessment of strategies amid rising civilian casualties and destruction.
+The story is current as of December 7, 2025.

 -